 Binary Authorization uses Container Analysis to store trusted metadata used in the authorization process.
 For each attestor you create, you must create one Container Analysis note.
 Each attestation is stored as an occurrence of this note.

 When Binary Authorization evaluates a rule that requires that attestors have verified an image, it checks Container Analysis storage to see whether the required attestations are present.

-For example, if the attestor is a build system, the attestation might indicate that the container image has been built successfully and that all required tests have passed.
-In the same way, if the attestor is a representative of your quality assurance (QA) function, the attestation might indicate that the container image has passed all required end-to-end functional testing in a staging environment.
+For example, if the signer is a build system, the attestation might indicate that the container image has been built successfully and that all required tests have passed.
+In the same way, if the signer is a representative of your quality assurance (QA) function, the attestation might indicate that the container image has passed all required end-to-end functional testing in a staging environment.